ShiyuGong/Seatle_Airbnb/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle).
+Also for the TF-IDF part, thanks for this kaggle post which gave me lots of guidance [here] (https://www.kaggle.com/bnsmith3/phrases-that-charactertize-each-neighborhood)
 Otherwise, feel free to use the code here as you would like!